shreyas250825/Gen-AI-Carrier-Platform/README.md

 - **AI-Based Job Fit & Role Matching**
   Matches candidate resumes with job descriptions to generate job-fit scores and role suitability insights.

+---

+## 🏗️ AWS-Centric Architecture (High-Level)

+- **Generative AI**: AWS Bedrock (LLMs for question generation and evaluation)
+- **Backend APIs**: AWS Lambda / FastAPI
+- **Storage**: Amazon S3 (resumes, videos, reports)
+- **Speech Services**: Amazon Transcribe & Amazon Polly
+- **Vision Analysis**: Amazon Rekognition
+- **Security & Access**: AWS IAM
+- **Scalability**: Event-driven, serverless-first design

+---

+## 🎯 Use Cases

+- Interview preparation for students and job seekers
+- Campus placement readiness assessment
+- Career guidance and skill-gap analysis
+- AI-driven mock interviews for institutions and enterprises

+---

+## 🌍 Impact

+- Improves interview readiness and confidence
+- Bridges the gap between resumes and real-world job expectations
+- Scales interview preparation using responsible Generative AI
+- Supports inclusive, accessible, and data-driven employability solutions

+---

+## 🧪 Current Status

+- Functional AI interview flow
+- Resume parsing and job-fit analysis implemented
+- Real-time feedback engine integrated
+- AWS-based deployment in progress

+---

+## 🏁 Built For

+**AWS ImpactX Challenge – IIT Bombay TechFest**
+Team: *403 Forbidden*

+### Judging Criteria

+Submissions will be evaluated by a panel of experts based on the following criteria:

+- **Innovation & Originality**: Is the idea novel and creative?
+- **GenAI Application**: Is Generative AI used in a meaningful and core way?
+- **Impact & Value**: Does the solution address a significant problem and offer a clear value proposition?
+- **Feasibility & Team Capability**: Is the idea practical?
+Does the team (based on supporting materials) demonstrate the capability to build a prototype during Phase 2?
+- **Clarity**: How clearly and effectively is the idea communicated in the deck and video?

+*Participants are recommended to build the prototype using kiro.dev (to be instructed by the AWS experts during round 2)*

+---

+## 📌 Future Enhancements

+- Personalized learning pathways based on interview performance
+- Institution-level dashboards and analytics
+- Multilingual interview support
+- Enterprise hiring workflow integration

 ## Project Structure